 - The fact that a product has no listed non-conformities does not mean that it is free of non-conformities or other deficiencies.
 For example, the product may not have been surveilled recently or it may be undergoing surveillance for which a final determination is still pending.
 For these reasons, it is important to immediately report any potential issues that may warrant surveillance and to check the CHPL regularly for the latest information about a product’s performance.

-To provide more complete information on good performance and continued conformity with Program requirements for certified health IT, ONC-ACBs are now required to make identifiable surveillance results (those NOT resulting in a CAP) publicly available on the CHPL on a quarterly basis.
-This will further enhance transparency and provide customers and users of certified health IT with valuable information about the overall conformity of certified health IT to Program requirements.
+To provide more complete information on good performance and continued conformity with Program requirements for certified health IT, ONC-ACBs are required to make identifiable surveillance results (those NOT resulting in a CAP) publicly available on the CHPL on a quarterly basis.
+This transparency provides customers and users of certified health IT with valuable information about the overall conformity of certified health IT to Program requirements.
 This information will also benefit health IT developers that perform well.